Energy Seminar – week 7: Inescapable Obligations: an examination of the government’s energy security announcements

-Tim Stone will speak in person at the Oxford Martin School.
-To watch online register below for TEAMS webinar link.
+Tim Stone will speak in person at the ECI, Oxford University Centre for the Environment, South Parks Road, Oxford.
+If you wish to join online please register to automatically receive the TEAMS webinar link.

 - Register for event